Subscribe To This Site

 Roast the nuts lightly before chopping.
 Allow them to cool.

 When the rice is cool add all the ingredients and toss them together well.
+Add a light garnish of herbs to the final dish before serving.

-Rice for Dessert
+Rice for dessert

 Here’s a great sweet recipe for rice.
 I’ve only tried this dessert dish with white rice so far but I can see no reason why it should not work equally well as a brown rice recipe.